(American, b. Cuba 1963)

 Forthcoming | 2022

-Jorge Pardo’s Folly is his most recent architectural installation as well as the third commission in the University of Houston System’s temporary public art program.
+Folly is one of Jorge Pardo’s most ambitious architectural installations to date as well as Public Art’s third project in its temporary public art program.
 It is a site-specific response to Wilhelmina’s Grove, one of the last original wooded areas remaining at the University of Houston.

 University of Houston